 “At a time of great change,” they continued, “the reforms will strengthen the rule of law, economic prosperity and assist in the maintenance of a successful democratic society.
 The reforms will also underpin the success of the international legal work of the UK, which makes a substantial direct contribution to the economic success of the UK and supports the financial and commercial markets based in the UK.”

 Shortly afterwards, though, there was a significant setback.
 Theresa May’s unexpected decision to call a general election in 2017 held up planned legislation that the two judges regarded as essential to the reform process.
-A bill that had been going through the House of Commons was delayed for well over a year.
-It returned to parliament as a pale shadow of its former self.
-I shall explore the consequences later in this paper.
+A bill that had been going through the House of Commons was delayed for well over a year and returned to parliament as a pale shadow of its former self.
+The Courts and Tribunals (Judiciary and Functions of Staff) Act 2018 — as it became — allows more flexible deployment of judges, which is particularly useful in tribunals.
+It will also enable authorised court and tribunal staff to provide legal advice and exercise judicial functions in some cases.

-Meanwhile, officials were pressing ahead during 2017 with plans to digitise court processes.
+During 2017, officials were pressing ahead with plans to digitise court processes.
 Very little information emerged in the second half of that year, suggesting the reforms were running into problems.

 Lord Burnett of Maldon, who succeeded Lord Thomas as lord chief justice in October 2017, admitted to the House of Lords constitution committee in April 2018 that there were still “pockets of misunderstanding about the modernisation programme among the judiciary and the professions” as well as more widely.
 He explained how he saw the changes:7